ajzno26/OS/README.md

     $ mkdir test

-'cd ..' to move back to the previous directory.
+'cd' to change directories. 'cd ..' to move back to the previous directory.

     $ cd test
     $ cd ..